rwxrob/zet/20210909172131/README.md

-Plus after installing VirtualBox you get the added bonus of being able to use it later to install and "host" any number of operating systems and try them out before you 'buy' them and install to your actual hardware.
+Plus after installing VirtualBox you get the added bonus of being able to use it later to install and "host" any number of operating systems and try them out before you "buy" them and install to your actual hardware.
 Wanna compare Arch versus PopOS?
 VirtualBox has got you.

 The `virtualbox` driver option also has the added advantage of having a